GrayAreaorg/dweb-curriculum/05-the-evolution-of-dweb-art-activism-and-history/README.md

-# The Evolution of DWeb Art, Activism, and History
+# Session 3: The Evolution of DWeb Art, Activism, and History

 with Sarah Grant and Regina Harsanyi.